 Christ; and if we die, we begin our eternal happiness with Christ; either way

 we can’t lose.
-In life we benefit by benefiting others, and in death we
+In life we benefit by benefiting others; and in death we

-benefit by ridding this aging body of the flesh that continually fails and
+benefit by discarding this aging body of the flesh that continually fails, suffers and tries to lead us in the

-God’s will.
+wrong direction.
 On many occasions Paul talked about suffering to the point of

 despairing even of life (2Cor 1-8), meaning he was tired of living, but there